-This year retailers are aiming for a Black Friday record with a possible £2.5 billion pounds spent today alone.
+This year Black Friday season seems set to last even longer than ever and according to data by Barclaycard, spending in 2017 was up by 7% compared to the previous year.
 In a time where debt is spiralling and many families are struggling to make ends meet, is it only me who thinks this is pure madness?

 Many retailers claim that Black Friday provides customers with genuine opportunities to buy thousands of great value products.
 But according to reports from social watchdogs such as Which? it seems these deals may not always be as they seem.
 Is this just not all about fantasy promotions, make believe deals, pie in the sky offers and fabricated prices?
 So many deals aren’t even money saving deals at all and yet we are taking to our computers and shopping malls in frenzied droves to pick up whatever we can.

-Not that there is any real rush when you think about it as ‘Black Friday’ seems to have become ‘Black Week of Friday’ so there are lots of offers already out there and today’s offers set to last for the weekend too.
-And just when you think it is all over, along comes Cyber Monday so here we go again.
+Not that there is any real rush when you think about it as ‘Black Friday’ seems to have become ‘Black season of Friday’ so there are lots of offers already out there and there are further offers yet to come.

-Many people just won’t be able to resist the excitement of snapping up a potential bargain but here are 7 reasons why I’ll not be doing any spending today!
+However, although many people just won’t be able to resist the excitement of snapping up a potential bargain, here are 7 reasons why I’ll not be doing any Black Friday spending!

 - It’s only a month away from Christmas.
 This is an expensive enough time of year as it is without putting any further pressure on my already weary credit card.